Category Archives: Uncategorized

 Among the late Desmond Kinney’s mosaic murals are the 1974 Setanta or Táin Wall (it’s the banner above; see that page on this blog) and the 1987 Sweeney Astray / Mad Sweeney (see the “Buile Shuibhne mural destroyed” entry on … Continue reading

-Mayo lost the rematch.
-It was a draw, and Paddy Power felt that since neither team played brilliantly bettors deserved a refund in the form of a free bet.
-Odds on Mayo to win have been reduced to 5-2 for … Continue reading
+Latest update: Mayo lost again to Dublin in 2017 by one point — DUBLIN 1-17 MAYO 1-16.
+Mayo lost the (2016) rematch.
+It was a draw, and Paddy Power felt that since neither team played brilliantly bettors deserved a refund … Continue reading

 A Myth and Legend Spectacular Smock Alley Theatre, Dublin 17-20 August 2016 When Aron and Sorcha Hegarty began their Irish myth and legend Candlelit Tales sessions at the Stag’s Head pub in Dublin nearly two years ago, the dozen or … Continue reading